raynamharris/R_Intro_for_Bioinformatics/05-plotting.md

 > ## Learning Objectives
 >
+> * To be able to base R to plot data
 > * To be able to use ggplot2 to generate publication quality graphics
 > * To understand the basics of the grammar of graphics:
 >   - The aesthetics layer